Ciro23/money-over-time/README.md

 ## Usage
 #### Case sensitiveness
 When specifying the label of the date and amount column, the parameters are handled in a case-insensitive manner.
-#### Default parameters
+#### Default arguments
-There are the default values used when their respective parameters are not specified:
+There are the default values used when their respective arguments are not specified:
 - Cells delimiter: ",";
 - Date format: "%d/%m/%Y";
 - Date label: "date";